Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Variational Autoencoders

 Despite success on small scale datasets, when applied to more complex datasets such as natural images, samples tend to be unrealistic and blurry \cite{Dosovitskiy2016GeneratingImagesPerceptual}.
-This blurriness has been attributed to the max likelihood objective itself and MSE reconstruction loss, however, there is evidence that limited approximation of the true posterior is the root cause \cite{Zhao2017DeeperUnderstandingVariational}; with MSE causing highly non-gaussian posteriors.
-As such, the gaussian posterior implies an overly simple model which, when unable to perfectly fit, maps multiple data points to the same encoding leading to averaging.
+This blurriness has been attributed to the maximum likelihood objective itself and MSE reconstruction loss, however, there is evidence that limited approximation of the true posterior is the root cause \cite{Zhao2017DeeperUnderstandingVariational}; with MSE causing highly non-Gaussian posteriors.
+As such, the Gaussian posterior implies an overly simple model which, when unable to perfectly fit, maps multiple data points to the same encoding leading to averaging.

 There are a number of other issues associated with limited posterior approximation, namely under-estimation of the variance of the posterior, resulting in poor predictions, and biases in the MAP estimates of model parameters \cite{Turner2011TwoProblemsVariational}.
-Quality can be improved using higher capacity functions, however these can be harder to balance, leading to posterior collapse \cite{Zhao2017DeeperUnderstandingVariational, He2019LaggingInferenceNetworks}, where even in the asymptotic regime the true posterior still cannot be recovered \cite{Rezende2015VariationalInferenceNormalizing}.
-There have also been attempts to improve the variational bound itself \cite{burda2016importance}, as well as use different regularisation techniques such as Wasserstein distance \cite{Tolstikhin2019WassersteinAutoEncoders} and GANs \cite{makhzani2016adversarial}.
+Additionally, amortized inference leads to an amortization gap, the difference in ELBO for the amortized posterior and optimal approximate posterior \cite{cremer2018inference}.
+Increasing the capacity of the encoder and decoder can reduce this gap by improving the posterior approximation and better fitting the choice of approximation respectively.
+Other proposed improvements include combining with adversarial training \cite{huang2018introvae, larsen2016autoencoding, makhzani2016adversarial}, improving the ELBO \cite{burda2016importance}, as well as using different regularisation such as Wasserstein distance \cite{Tolstikhin2019WassersteinAutoEncoders}.

+Reweighting the ELBO by multiplying $D_{KL}$ with an extra hyperparameter $\beta$ allows the capacity of the latent representation to be altered.
+When $\beta>1$ a more disentangled representation is learned where each latent unit is responsible for a single generative factor \cite{higgins2017beta}.
+This approach has been generalised, allowing more precise states in the compression-representation trade-off to be targeted \cite{alemi2018fixing}.